top of page

 We will only pass your data to third parties in the following circumstances:

-and we have in place a data processing agreement with that third party that fulfils our legal obligations in relation to the use of third party data processors; or
+● we are using a third party purely for the purposes of processing data on our behalf and we have in place a data processing agreement with that third party that fulfils our legal obligations in relation to the use of third party data processors; or

 ● we are required by law to share your data